CACTUS Journal Policies

 Criteria for authorship

 Authorship is reserved for individuals who have made substantial scholarly contributions to the work and who can take public responsibility for its content.
-All authors must approve the final version and agree to be accountable for all aspects of the work.
-Contributions that do not meet authorship criteria must be acknowledged (e.g., technical editing, language support, general supervision).
+All authors must approve the final version of the manuscript and agree to be accountable for all aspects of the work.
+Contributions that do not meet the criteria for authorship, such as technical editing, language support, or general supervision, should be acknowledged appropriately.

-The corresponding author is responsible for ensuring that all eligible contributors are listed as authors, that no ineligible individuals are included (gift/guest authorship), and that author order and contributions are agreed upon prior to submission.
-We encourage transparent contributorship statements (e.g., CRediT taxonomy) and we impose the use of persistent identifiers (e.g., ORCID).
+The corresponding author is responsible for ensuring that all eligible contributors are listed as authors, that no ineligible individuals are included, and that the order of authors and their contributions are agreed before submission.
+CACTUS encourages transparent contributorship statements, such as those based on the CRediT taxonomy, and requires the use of persistent identifiers such as ORCID.

 Changes to the authorship

 The list of authors must be clearly defined at the time the manuscript is submitted.
-Any request to add/remove/reorder authors after submission must be justified in writing and must include written agreement from all authors, including those added or removed.
+Any request to add, remove, or reorder authors after submission must be justified in writing and supported by written agreement from all authors, including any authors being added or removed.

-Changes after acceptance are only allowed in exceptional cases and require a detailed justification.
+Changes after acceptance are permitted only in exceptional circumstances and require detailed justification.
 Requests may be declined if concerns arise regarding authorship manipulation.
-If the manuscript has already been published, authorized changes require a formal correction.
+If an article has already been published, any approved change must be made through a formal correction.

 Conflicts of Interest / Competing Interests & Funding